marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "for loop", loop}}

-Because this pattern is so common, JavaScript and similar languages provide a slightly shorter and more comprehensive form, the `for` loop.
+Because this pattern is so common, JavaScript and similar languages provide a slightly shorter and more comprehensive form, the `for` loop:

 ```
 for (let number = 0; number <= 12; number = number + 2) {